dkran/hydra-backend/README.md

 # scanner

-> nmap scanner web interface  Really interesting and fun to use, I promise you
+> nmap scanner web interface  Really interesting and fun to use, I promise you.
+Seems to work on both linux (I test on kali), and OSX after some tweaks I made.
+Must be run as superuser for the nmap scan type.

 ## Build Setup